armadaproject/armada/docs/developer/pprof.md

   ```
 - It's possible to put pprof behind auth, see [api.md#authentication](./api.md#authentication) and [oidc.md](./oidc.md).
 - For the scheduler, the helm chart will make a service and ingress for every pod.
 These are named `armada-scheduler-0-profiling` etc.
+- For the scheduler ingester, the helm chart will make a single service and ingress called `armada-scheduler-ingester-profiling`.
+Note calls to these may not consistently go to the same pod.
+Use `kubectl port-forward`, or scale the deployment to size 1, if you need to consistently target one pod.
 - For other services, the helm charts do not currently expose the profiling port.
 You can use `kubectl port-forward` to access these.